Why should your student consider studying at NMU?

 Learn more about NMU.

 If you're just starting the information-gathering phase of the college search, or if you're further along in the process, you're in the right place.
 This site provides details about Northern Michigan University's academics, student life, cost and more.
-You can also request information if you'd like to receive information in the mail about your child's academic interests.
+You can also request information if you'd like to receive information in the mail about your student's academic interests.